edwardkcyu/koa-jwt-example/DESIGN.md

 ### 5. Lodash

 Standardize the way of doing common activities.
+Mostly used for

+1. Checking null/undefined values
-Mostly used for null/undefined checking and picking/omitting fields from an object.
+2. Picking/omitting fields from an object.

 ### 6. Dotenv